 - Editor decision (rejected, require major revision, need minor revision, or accepted);

 - Confirmation to the Author.

-This journal using Harvard dataverse to preserve research data, if author intend to preserve and sharing his/her research data for greater impact on global knowledge.
+This journal uses Harvard dataverse to preserve research data, if author intend to preserve and sharing his/her research data for greater impact on global knowledge.
 Our review policy regarding this issues is:

 Deposited datasets should be treated as part of the article for the purpose of peer review; OR

 At acceptance, and prior to the final version of the manuscript, underlying data must be submitted along with a description of how the dataset was created (including any differences from prior versions, and the name of any software packages that were used).